MechaBay

 The creators do not try to explain the powers of the mecha.
 Depending on the what the plot requires, the mecha can be invincible for the most part and then suddenly have a vulnerability that is exploited by the enemy.
 Super robot mecha would typically have special attacks that were activated by voice commands.

-Released in 1956, Tetsujin 28-go, also known as Gigantor in the English dubbed version, was the first mecha series with the concept of a giant robot controlled by a person.
+Released in 1956, Tetsujin 28-go, also known as Gigantor in the English dub, was the first mecha series with the concept of a giant robot controlled by a person.
 The term super robot was only coined in 1972 when it was used in Mazinger Z. Unlike previous mecha series, the mecha in Mazinger Z was piloted by a person within the mecha.

 Super robot series usually followed the “villain of the week” format, with a general theme of good triumphing over evil.